Saturday, September 28

 Showtime: 7:00 PM

-About the Speaker:
+About the Speaker

 Nadya Tolokonnikova is a Russian conceptual artist and political activist.
 She is the founding member of the art collective Pussy Riot, a feminist protest art collective which has been one of the world’s most prominent art groups in recent years, aiming to focus attention on human rights violations at home and abroad.
 In August 2012, she was sentenced to 2 years’ imprisonment following an anti-Putin performance by Pussy Riot in Moscow’s Cathedral of Christ the Saviour.
 This protest attracted international media attention and support from the likes of Peter Gabriel, Sir Paul McCartney, Madonna, Bjork and Aung San Suu Kyi.

-Nadya went through a hunger strike protesting savage prison conditions and ended up being sent far away to Siberian penal colony, where she managed to maintain her artistic activity and, with her prison punk band, she made a tour around Siberian labor camps.
-Nadya recently published a book “Read and Riot: Pussy Riot’s Guide to Activism,” which was well-received by critics.
+Nadya went through a hunger strike protesting savage prison conditions and ended up being sent far away to a Siberian penal colony, where she managed to maintain her artistic activity and, with her prison punk band, she made a tour around Siberian labor camps.
+Nadya recently published the book “Read and Riot: Pussy Riot’s Guide to Activism,” which was well-received by critics.
 The book is based on Pussy Riot’s prison experience and Nadya’s advice to fellow activists on how to effectively make protest actions.

-Shortly after her release in December 2013, she announced the opening of an independent news service and media outlet, Mediazona.
+Shortly after her release in December 2013, she announced the opening of independent news service and media outlet, Mediazona.
 She has spoken before the US Congress, British Parliament, European Parliament and has appeared on stage with world leaders including Bill Clinton.
 Nadya is a Lennon Ono Grant for Peace recipient, has appeared as herself on Season 3 of House of Cards and performed at Banksy’s Dismaland exhibition.